 As winter approaches, Gareth and his team at Edwards Garden Design & Maintenance start to schedule in the seasonal task of fruit tree winter pruning.
-Whether standard trees widely spaced in a traditional orchard or espaliers and cordons formally trained on the walls of an old kitchen garden.
+Whether standard trees widely spaced in a traditional orchard or espaliers and cordons formally trained in a walled kitchen garden.

 Summer for fruit, winter for growth.
 A helpful sound-bite for your annual pruning routine.
 On apples, fruit is borne most prolifically on 2-3 year old wood, with fruiting side branches (spurs) developing to bear the weight of the crop (unless you have a tip-bearer, but that’s another story).
 Older wood becomes fruitless but structural, supporting the good arrangement of flowering wood; the youngest wood is enthusiastic but bears little fruit.
 The winter prune is as important in balancing out the structure of the branching system.
 It is important not prune too hard though, as this will just encourage a flush of fruitless new growth.